 Extra stadium info – Stadion Utama Gelora Bung Karno

 The stadium hosted its first-ever final of the Asian championship for national football teams in 2007.
 Iraq won the tournament after defeating Saudi Arabia 1-0.
 The venue hosted numerous matches of the national football team of Indonesia.
 They played their first-ever FIFA World Cup match in 1938 under a different name.
 Several world famous football clubs played at the stadium.
 FC Bayern München are among those clubs.
 In 2013, they became the first FIFA Club World Cup winners from Germany.
-Bayern München are among the first sports clubs with 10 million followers on their main social media page.
+Bayern München are among the first sports clubs with 10 million followers on its main social media page.
 The German side became one of the first sports clubs with a value of $1 billion.